 Warning: Since the Global release of PGR is roughly two years behind the Chinese release in terms of playable characters and story content, there will be spoilers, marked and unmarked.

 - After the End: The Punishing virus has left the world devastated, leaving various robots and post-humans to battle to see who will inherit the Earth.

 - Attack Drone: Untold Naraka, being a Crossover with NieR: Automata, included Pods from the guest game that assisted during stages.
 Later, the Echo Aria update added robot pets that can be upgraded separately to give buffs to the characters equipping them, as well as attack on their own.

 - The Anime of the Game: Panini: Gray Raven, a Denser and Wackier series of short animations based on the game.

-- Beach Episode: 2020's Grand Blue event, preceded by the Memories on Venus Beach short story, where Gray Raven squad explore an abandoned beach side resort and amusement park.
+- Beach Episode: 2020's Grand Blue event, preceded by the Summer Pockets short story, where Gray Raven squad explore an abandoned beach side resort and amusement park.
 (And of course, several characters got new swimsuits to commemorate the event.)

 - Bullet Time: Similar to Bayonetta, a correctly timed dodges causes enemies to temporarily slow to a crawl, allowing players a chance to land some free hits.
 Furthermore, any special attacks performed at this time will be at their highest value, as if they were fully combined.